dessentialist/rag_agent/FUNCTIONS.md

-# BigID University - AI Tutor Function Documentation
+# RAG Agent - Function Documentation

-This document provides detailed information about the functions and components of the BigID University AI Tutor application.
+This document provides detailed information about the functions and components of the neutral RAG Agent application.
 It serves as a technical reference for developers working with the codebase.

 ## Table of Contents